pygenzee/Challeges/README.md

 Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.

-### Prerequisites
+### Prerequisites & Installation

-Install Python interpreter on your computer system.
+Install Python interpreter on your computer system. then follow these steps:

-* python
+1. Create a virtual Environment
   ```sh
   python venv .venv
   ```

-### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-1. Clone the repo
+2. Clone the repo
    ```sh
    git clone https://github.com/pygenzee/challenges.git
    ```